Terraform & OpenTofu Variables

 Built-In Variables

-The following shell variables are built into the runtime environment for use as needed:
+The following shell variables are built into the runtime environment for use as needed.
+All variables below can also be used as TF_VAR variables by adding TF_VAR_before the variable name:

 • SCALR_RUN_ID - The ID of the current run.